rdkcentral/meta-rdk-broadband-apps/docs/device-prerequisites.md

 The `/apps` folder and its contents must be secured to prevent unauthorized access and malicious activity:

-1. **Encryption or Alternative Security**: The `/apps/` folder must be secured via encryption or other mechanisms
+1. **Encryption or Alternative Security**: The `/apps/` folder must be secured via encryption or other good security practices
 2. **Data Integrity**: Prevent spoofing or tampering with application packages and data
 3. **Access Controls**: Implement appropriate permissions to restrict application access